mija/yuki.cfg/README.md

 Extras (Text Update)
 ============
 This will update your text in game, mostly it makes things more easy to read, increases size and what not - it will modify your csgo_english.txt, save a backup if you want to go back to the old one.
-It will also reset on EVERY UPDATE.
+It will no longer reset on every update.

 Put aTextUpdate.vbs in your resource folder:
 Steam\steamapps\common\Counter-Strike Global Offensive\csgo\resource

 Run aTextUpdate.vbs
 It will update your text file, you're now done.

-You'll need to re-run it after every update to cs, as it resets on each and every update.
+WARNING
+A lot of the text will be in Swedish.
+Not recommended unless you can speak Swedish and appreciate a bit of humor.

 Usage
 ============